pinakographos/Hachures/README.md

 <img width="486" alt="image" src="https://github.com/pinakographos/Hachures/assets/5448396/278f4127-dfae-443a-93b3-82075ea807b8">

 # Preamble
 **This is a work in progress.** I'm sure bugs will be found.
-Meanwhile, the sample DEM provided works successfully for me, and the process can be run in about 5 minutes on it using the default settings in the scripts.
+Meanwhile, the sample DEM provided works successfully for me, and the process can be run in a couple of minutes on it using the default settings in the scripts and the example DEM.
 While this repo is public, I'm sharing the script in a limited fashion right now to get early feedback.
 Once I have made more tweaks I will launch it more fully into the cartographic community.
 I will hopefully also someday make it a more proper tool/plugin for QGIS, rather than a script.
 We'll see.

 Known bug: this generates various memory layers that you won't see in the table of contents, but which will show up on the dropdown menu for various QGIS tools.
 Still trying to track down where they are coming from.